UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter7.1/Kaleidoscope-ch7.1.md

 > runtime like Kaleidoscope thus far.
 It does NOT allow for re-defining a
 > function.
 Once it is defined, you cannot define it again or an exception
 > or application crash will occur.
 Hopefully a future variant of this sample
 > will address tracking and removing that.
-See [Special notes for interactive runtimes](#special-notes-for-interactive-runtimes)
+See [Special notes for interactive run-times](#special-notes-for-interactive-runtimes)
 > for more details.

 # 7. Kaleidoscope: Extreme Lazy JIT